stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-carry-decimal-v2-2x.png "Addition example in decimal")

-In the above example the addition in the units column is 5 plus 7 which equals 12, so the 1 is carried to the tens column.
+In the above example the addition in the units column is 5 plus 7 which equals 12, so the result for the units column is 2 and the 1 is carried to the tens column.

 This all still holds when adding binary numbers.
 The difference is that we carry the one to the left for each column where the total is 2 or greater (`%10` in binary).
 Here is the same addition performed using unsigned byte values: